 Health and Safety

-Identify the crew Health and Safety Representative and any Stunt Coordinator listed on the call sheet.
+- Identify the crew Health and Safety Representative and the Stunt Coordinator (if applicable) listed on the call sheet.

-**Special Note ** As of July 1, 2014, Health and Safety Awareness Training is MANDATORY for all workers in Ontario, including performers.
+NOTE: Health and Safety Awareness Training is MANDATORY for all workers in Ontario, including performers.
 Please click here for more information about this government initiative.

 Specific Areas of Concern to Actors on a Film Set